leledeyuan00/leledeyuan00.github.io/source/2022_12/Trajectory_controller.rst

     5. Try to combine the Moveit2 servoing.
     6. Design joint control interface.

+Maybe I can combine the Moveit2 servoing with a customized kinematics solver and its collision detection.
+Finnally use the trajectory_controller.

+Because in the real environment, it is important to ensure robot safe in large workspace, such as go home or go to some work states.

 .. note::

     Professor asked a question today(2022.12.19): why impedance controller does not need too high frequency?